 ENGL 350.
-WI: Writing for the Digital Humanities (3-3-0)
+WI: Writing for the Digital Humanities (3-3-0) Prerequisite: ENGL 223 with a C- or higher.

 By writing with and critically analyzing digital platforms and texts, along with the production of new media objects, students are challenged to go beyond print-based composition to explore the affordances of multimodal technologies, especially collaboration.
 Specific topics vary by instructor, but may include social media, blog-writing, and digital rhetorics and design.